16 Kids and Counting

 The Allans and the Hanns

-In this episode, the parents of two supersized broods struggle to decide when to jump off the baby making roller coaster.
+The parents of two supersized broods struggle to decide when to jump off the baby making roller coaster.
+Amanda Allan thinks 11 is enough, but the Hanns are keen to expand their 12 strong brood.

 The Freers and the Lewises